open-telemetry/oteps/text/trace/0192-messaging-semantic-conventions-spec.md

 call.
 Depending on the use case, "Deliver" spans can correlate with "Process" spans or other spans modelling processing operations.

-The operation modelled by the "Deliver" span does not strictly refer to receiving the message from intermediaries, but instead refers to the application receiving messages for processing.
-If messages are fetched from the intermediary and forwarded to the application in one go, the whole operation might be covered by a "Deliver" span.
-However, clients might pre-fetch messages from intermediaries and cache those messages, and only forward messages to the application at a later time.
-In this case, the operation of pre-fetching and caching should not be covered by the "Deliver" span.

 > "Deliver" spans SHOULD be created for operations of passing messages to the
 > application, when the those operations are not initiated by the application
 > code.
 A single "Deliver" span can account for a single message, for multiple